fitness-tailor/fitness-tailor-client/README.md

 ## About The Project

-Did you know that nutrition plays the biggest role towards your overall fitness?
+Did you know that nutrition plays a bigger role in fitness than exercise?
 Believe it or not, health expert says that a healthy diet plays a staggering 80% role towards overall fitness.

 Which is why we built Nutrific!
-We wanted to provide our users with an application that allows them to grow on their own unique nutritional journey.
+We wanted to give our users a way to learn about what is in their food while tracking important information about what they eat.

 Here's why:

-- Your time should be focused towards your unique nutritional goals.
-Let us worry journaling and displaying your goals and data for you.
+- Understanding nutrition should be easy.
+- We want you to have the necessary information regarding your diet at your fingertips.
-- We understand that nutrition can be hard, which is why we've built our easy-to-use, yet gorgeous interface with you, the users, in mind.
+- We've built our interface to be easy-to-use, and gorgeous.
+We kept you, the user, in mind when we built our app.
-- Let us work together to live your best life.
+- Let's work together to make your nutrition the best it can be.
+Let's eat terrific with Nutrific!

 <br>